joimb9064/vulnerable-lab/README.md

 ## SSH
 * Login to your server
 * Create ssh key with ssh-keygen
-* Add password (not passphrase) from the 10-million-password-list-top-100.txt from [here](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-100.txt) to the key.
+* Add password (not passphrase) from the 10-million-password-list-top-100.txt from [here](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-100.txt) to the key when asked for passphrase.
+* Accept the default for the rest of the settings
 * Create the authorized_keys file in the .ssh folder if it does not exist
 * cat .ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 * On you kali Linux generate ssh keys and transfer the public key to the server with the scp command.